-We asked a range of magicians on Facebook: 'How much would you charge for 2 hours of close-up magic?'
+We asked a range of magicians on Facebook: ‘How much to hire a magician for 2 hours of close-up magic?’

 You can see the results just there on the left.
 Quite varied responses and a range of prices.

 There are magicians for everyone’s budget.
 Just as there are singers that work for £50 and a free meal, and singers that charge thousands per show.
 There can often be a range of prices because there is always a range of clients with different needs and budgets.

 The important question is: Where YOU want to sit on this scale!

 Several of the cheapest and also the most expensive ‘votes’ came from people who don’t actually perform.
 These may be only aspirations, but can still be useful data about the perceived value of a close-up magician.

 We asked some of the most popular entertainment agencies what average fees they were charging to supply close up magicians.